dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * `Optional` values
 * Records
 * Unions

-Some languages can even load Dhall functions, meaning that they are dynamically interpreted as functions in the host language.
-However, this tutorial will not cover that since that can only be illustrated with a specific language binding.

 Here is an example of a "plain" expression that can likely be loaded into any such integration: